arpa2/tlspool/doc/identities.rst

    preceded by a series of zero or more callbacks with database entries.
    These can be used by the extension to populate menu structures.
-In all cases, the remote identity is set to the concrete DoNAI value, plus the number of levels up until a database entry, according to the iteration procedures of DoNAI Selectors.
+In all cases, the remote identity is set to the concrete DoNAI value, plus the number of levels up until the database entry found, counted by the iteration procedure for DoNAI Selectors.

  * The response from the extension indicates whether the returned setting should be setup in the database.
 In this case, the remote identity may